 Summary: Prisoners of the Darkling, Mal and Alina are forced to hunt Morozova’s next amplifier, the legendary ice dragon Rusaly.
 Just when it seems that there is no hope, they are rescued by the most unlikely person and dropped into the vindictive and superficial Ravka court.
 As Alina tries to lead the Second Army and find a way to save them all, she is being haunted by the Darkling and comes to realize that they may not be so different after all.

-9 Superior Things about Leigh Bardugo’s Siege and Storm
+9 Superior Things about SIEGE AND STORM by Leigh Bardugo

 (May Contain Spoilers)

 Bardugo’s greatest accomplishment as a writer is her world-building skills.
 There are so many tiny details about the Grishaverse that make it wholeheartedly believable and interesting.
 While Ravka is influenced by Imperial Russia, Fjerda appears to be influenced by the Norse, while Shu Han appears to have Asian influence.
 I suspect the Wandering Isle may be inspired by Ireland but I could be wrong.
 Regardless, as one would expect all these nations have diverse cultures and ways in which they deal with their Grisha, looking forward to learning more about each of them.

 Another testament to Bardugo’s wonderful imagination is the lore, especially surrounding the Grisha and their magic.
 The idea that it is not necessarily “magic” but manipulation of natural elements and that there is a balance that must be maintained creates a unique spin on the concept.